-According to Wojciech Szczurek, mayor of northern Polish city of Gdynia, while last year brought no shortage of political shifts, he does not anticipate his city will take a major FDI hit.
-“Last year was indeed full of changes, but in situations like this Polish politics, which on a regional level is very stable, makes our country even more attractive as a potential investment destination,” he said.
+According to Wojciech Szczurek, mayor of the northern Polish city of Gdynia, while last year brought no shortage of political shifts, he does not anticipate his city will take a major FDI hit.
+“Last year was indeed full of changes, but in situations like this Polish politics, which on a regional level are very stable, make our country even more attractive as a potential investment destination,” he said.

 Mateusz Skowronski, director of the Investors Assistance Department for the city of Katowice, another Polish FDI hub, points out that so far his city has not seen major changes in the way US investors or the new administration approach cross-border investments into CEE.
 “So far it is business as usual for us,” he said.
 “We hope it will remain this way, given that in the past couple of years we have been betting heavily on US investors, organising trade missions to the country and utilising our sister city agreements.”